G0tzya/8-bit-Logicly-Computer/README.md

 * **RAM:** 16x8 bytes (16 bytes total).
 * **Display:** 8-bit digital display.
 * **Register Flags:** 0 Check Sum

-### Unrealized Features

-I also built the logic for a control unit, but these parts are useless without a CPU to manage them:

 * **4-Bit Program Counter:** Can sequentially select memory addresses.
-Its value can also be changed, which would have allowed for loops and jumps.
+Its value can also be changed, which *would have* allowed for loops and jumps if a CPU were present.

+### Missing CPU / Control Unit Components

+Because of the save-state limitation, I could not build the final pieces of the Control Unit:

+* **Instruction ROM:** To store the "syntax table" or a persistent list of bytecode instructions.
+* **Instruction Decoder:** The logic required to translate an instruction's bytecode (e.g., `0001`) into the correct control signals (e.g., "Enable Register A," "Enable ALU," "Write to Register B").
+* **Full CPU:** The final integration of all these parts to create a working fetch-decode-execute cycle.

 ## Repository Purpose